-Josée Cavalancia joined the Belleau Lapointe team in 2018, having practiced law for more than 15 years, notably in the litigation group of a major international law firm.
+Josée Cavalancia is a partner at Belleau Lapointe.
+She joined the firm in 2018, having practiced law for more than 15 years, notably in the litigation group of a major international law firm.
 She holds extensive experience as a litigator in the field of civil and commercial litigation, as well as in class actions.

 To this day, Josée has represented both multinationals and small and medium-sized businesses from a wide range of industries, in files brought before the various instances in Québec and before Federal Courts, as well as during negotiations and mediations.
 She has acted in defence in class actions proceedings involving issues of pharmaceutical liability and consumer law.

-Holding a Master in Business Administration (MBA) from HEC Montréal since 2018 and with her history of entrepreneurship in the restaurant industry, Josée is renown by her clients for her excellent sense of business and her overall understanding of business issues; they appreciate her strategic vision and her ability to identify the important business considerations that go beyond litigation.
+Holding a Master in Business Administration (MBA with Honors) from HEC Montréal since 2018 and with her history of entrepreneurship in the restaurant industry, Josée is renown by her clients for her excellent sense of business and her overall understanding of business issues; they appreciate her strategic vision and her ability to identify the important business considerations that go beyond litigation.

 - Representation of a multinational pharmaceutical manufacturer contesting a product liability action related to medication used as hormone replacement therapy: Masson v.
 Centre de santé et de services sociaux de St-Jérôme (CSSS), 2012 QCCS 178 and Masson v.
 Centre de santé et de services sociaux de St-Jérôme (CSSS), 2012 QCCA 921.